billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 }
 ```

-Using Fiddler we see the request and response as expected:
+Now Fiddler shows the request and response as expected:

 ```txt
 HEAD https://localhost:7098/asset HTTP/1.1